poeml/mirrorbrain/trunk/docs/usecases.rst

 1) Score value
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``score`` value that is assigned to each mirrir is a unitless number where the absolute value doesn't matter, but the relative height in comparison to other mirrors makes the difference.
+The ``score`` value that is assigned to each mirror is a unitless number where the absolute value doesn't matter, but the relative height in comparison to other mirrors makes the difference.
 The default value is always ``100``.
 If mirrors have the same score, they are randomly used equally